 Although these two key roles sound similar, some strict lines differentiate between an Account Manager (AM) and a Customer Success Manager (CSM).
 To an untrained eye, they may look like competing roles.
 However, both are essential and it’s important to appreciate the nuances first.
-Let’s try and understand the difference between an account manager and a customer success manager.
+Let’s try and understand the difference between a customer success manager vs account manager.

 Who is an Account Manager?

-What is the difference between an account manager and a customer success manager?
+What is the difference between a customer success manager vs account manager?

 Both of these are vital roles that a SaaS firm cannot do without.
-Some of the key distinctions are mentioned below:
+Some of the key distinctions are the following:

 - Goal– An AM’s goal (as mentioned above) is to ensure that the customer renews at the end of the subscription period.
 They are often responsible for getting as many upsells and renewals as possible.
 Whereas, a CSM’s goal is to help the clients achieve their business goals using customer success tools!